Web Design Practices That Frustrate SEO Pros

 Marketers are paid to help make websites become successful.
 They can’t tackle this with a badly designed, poorly performing website.

+There is a small but growing community of SEO pros who have incorporated accessibility guidelines into every marketing discussion.

+Marketing efforts are more likely to succeed when knowing who is searching and making purchases.
+Purchases are blocked when the webpage or web app does not render in mobile devices for people using assistive technology.

-Advanced level SEOs add basic WCAG2.1 accessibility guidelines because the code used for screen readers assists search engine bots too.
+Advanced level SEO professionals incorporate basic WCAG2.1 accessibility guidelines because the code used for screen readers assists search engine bots too.

-With each change to search engine algorithms and the display of search engine results, both visually and voice activated, the need to constantly refine and test SEO practices is ongoing.
+With each change to search engine algorithms and the display of search engine results, both visually and voice-activated, the need to constantly refine and test SEO practices is ongoing.

-Rank, traffic and brand competition are fierce on the web.
+Rank, traffic, and brand competition are fierce on the web.

 Marketers plan ahead by studying the alerts Bill Slawski puts out on Google’s search engine patents.